jinellearanjo/calibration-pwa/.github/CODE_OF_CONDUCT.md

 ## Our Standards

 This project is developed as part of a BITS Pilani Practice School (PS-1) internship at Instruworks LLC FZ.
-Everyone contributing — students, supervisors, and reviewers — is expected to help keep collaboration constructive and professional.
+Everyone contributing: students, supervisors, and reviewers — is expected to help keep collaboration constructive and professional.